Philip H. Murray: Journalism and career

 Murray continued to work in the newspaper business.
 Together with John Patterson Sampson and a Dr. Butler, he published the first black newspaper in Kentucky, The Colored Kentuckian in March 1867 in Louisville.
 In 1872, he published a paper called, Colored Citizen at Washington, DC.
 At about that time he held the position of inspector of public improvements under a board of public improvements.

 Outside of journalism, he also worked as a teacher.
 During his life he taught school in Pennsylvania, Kentucky, Virginia, and Missouri.
 In 1876 he attended a convention of teachers at Jefferson City, Missouri, and was influenced to work to help hire black teachers and establishing black schools in St. Louis and throughout Missouri.
 He moved to Missouri that year and served under Chauncey Ives Filley in the Money Order Department of the Post Office and also worked for some time in the Comptrollers Office.
 He immediately started to fight to establish black schools and employ black teachers.

 He continued his journalism work in St. Louis as a writer for The Truth, which he purchased in 1881 and changed the name to The Advance.
 The paper was published until about 1916.
 In 1879, he organized the St. Louis Colored Men's Land Association.
 In 1881, he was chairman of the Afro-American Press Association.
 Murray died in 1917, and in the last year of his life he was an editorial writer on the staff of the St. Louis Argus.

 He also served as a delegate to state and national conventions of colored people, and together with Walter M. Farmer and Rev. J. H. Odin and with the support of Ida B. Wells, he started an Anti-Lynching Society in St. Louis in 1895.

 Later life

-Murray was married and had one son and three daughters.
+Murray was married and had one son and three daughters, including Alice Murray who graduated from Howard University.
 His wife died in about 1897.
 Murray died on February 14, 1917, after suffering for many years of asthma.
 His funeral was at St. Paul Chapel in St. Louis.